vidify/vidify/README.md

 5. You can now copy your Client ID and Client Secret and add them when you call `spotify-videoclips`:
     * `spotify-videoclips --username your_username --client-id your_client_id --client-secret your_client_secret`

 You may be prompted to paste the resulting link that was opened in your browser into the program.
 After doing it, the authorization process will be complete.
+The auth info should be kept in a cache file named `.cache-[your_username]`

 ## How to use